 Now, I will show how you can remove single quotes (‘) from the cells in Excel.

-Easiest Way to Remove Single Quotes in Excel by Using Text to Columns Feature
+Remove Single Quotes in Excel by Using Text to Columns Feature

 The fastest way to remove the single quotes (‘) is by using the Text to Columns feature.
 You can do it within 5 effortless steps.